 Don't make the mistake of taking a 50 degree rated sleeping bag on a 30 degree night - just add a well insulated liner like the Reactor by Sea to Summit and you'll get up to 20 degrees of extra warmth.

 Food = Fuel, and your body needs it in order to generate heat.
 Eating right before going to bed will allow your body to work on metabolizing while you sleep.
 Fats are metabolized slower than carbs so bring extra cheese and fatty foods!
-The Jetboil is very easy to use and heats up water for things like Backpacker's Pantry meals super fast.
+Walkabout Outfitter carries a wide selection of camp stoves, fuel and accessories by Jetboil and MSR.

 The perfect set up can make all the difference after a long day's hike so to make sure you sleep comfortably sleep with your next day clothes as this will make changing into them the next day a little easier.
 As mentioned earlier, that warm bottle of water will help add warmth but you can also use hand warmers in the bottom of your bag.
 Lastly, doubling up a foam sleeping mat with a blow up one on top will create extra space and insulation between you and the ground.